highchair/artinruins-com/_property/lapham-building-pvd.md

 images:
   - url: lapham-jh-2003-10-01.jpg
-    alt: 'An L-shaped, none-story building that wraps around another four-story building.
+    alt: 'An L-shaped, nine-story building that wraps around another four-story building.
 The first two floors on both steer-fronts feature decorative pilasters and decorative friezes.
 The building is five bays wide, with the center three windows together in a grouping and outside windows in their own group.
 Decorative terra cotta and elaborate cornice work as well.'
   - url: lapham-jh-2019-04-01.jpg
   - url: lapham-jh-2019-04-02.jpg
   - url: lapham-jh-2019-04-03.jpg